git-town/git-town/website/src/commands/switch.md

 The _switch_ command displays the branch hierarchy on your machine and allows switching the current Git workspace to another local Git branch.
-Unlike [git-switch](https://git-scm.com/docs/git-switch), Git Town's switch command uses a more ergonomic visual UI and supports VIM motion commands.
+Unlike [git-switch](https://git-scm.com/docs/git-switch), Git Town's switch command uses an ergonomic visual UI and supports VIM motion commands.

 `git town switch` does not allow switching to branches that are checked out in other worktrees and notifies you about uncommitted changes in your workspace in